 Expected result: Decreased time on task

-Analysis email scheduling should be easy to use for analysts, power consumers, and general consumers.
+Analysis email scheduling should be easy to use for analysts, power consumers, and general consumer personas.
 Analysts benefit from email scheduling by sending analyses that empower decision makers, power users share findings, and general consumers can use this to monitor KPIs.

 Assumption: Current process is not approachable to general consumers with little analytics proficiency.
 They need more support.